 Located in the Salo, in Southwest Finland region.

-The park was established on January 1 2015 and covers an area of 34 square kilometers.
+- The park was established 2015 and covers an area of 34 square kilometers.

-In the National Park, there is one eutrophic fen, which is a type of mire that has almost disappeared in southern Finland.
+- In the area, there is one eutrophic fen, which is a type of mire that has almost disappeared in southern Finland.
 The forests are mainly young managed pine forests.

-The park is also home for several species of freshwater fish, nesting birds including goose, cranes, sandpipers and grouse; and mammals such as moose and deer.
+- The area is also home for several species of freshwater fish, nesting birds including goose, cranes, sandpipers and grouse; and mammals such as moose, deer and lynx.

 - The Emblem of Teijo National Park is Grey-headed woodpecker.